Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 Why does Pilatique extend PARW beyond the official workshop time?

 Because students need guided practice, not just theory.
-Pilatique’s view is that weak assessment leads to weak programming, so students should practise under Instructor Trainer guidance rather than reinforce wrong habits on each other.
+Pilatique’s view is that weak assessment leads to weak programming, so students should practise with Instructor Trainer guidance instead of reinforcing unclear habits on one another.

 Is PARW important for STOTT PILATES® exams?

 Yes.
-Postural analysis directly affects how well students justify programming decisions and demonstrate assessment quality in practical exam situations.
+Postural analysis affects how students justify programming decisions and demonstrate assessment quality in practical exam situations.

 What do students usually struggle with in postural analysis?